Uncovering the Folding Landscape of RNA Secondary Structure with Deep Graph Embeddings: Methods

 To derive an embedding that has the properties described in the previous section, we propose a novel framework based on the untrained geometric scattering, a trained autoencoder, and a scattering inversion network, as shown in Figure~\ref{fig:schematic}.
-In the following we describe the operation of our embedding method on a single graph, but its training (and utilization for the analyses in the following sections) rely on the application of these steps to each of the graphs in the data.

 The first step in our construction is to extract scattering features from an input graph, thus allowing us to further process the data in a Euclidean feature space.
 Since the biomolecule graphs considered in this work do not naturally provide us with graph signals, we have to define characteristic signals that will reveal the intrinsic graph structure.
-However, since we mostly focus here on RNA folding applications, we may assume that there is node correspondence between graphs, and thus we can produce a set of dirac signals $d_i = \{0, \ldots, 1, \ldots, 0\}$ that provide one-hot encoding of each of the nodes $v_i$ in the graph (i.e., $d_i[j] = 1$ iff $i=j$, and zero otherwise).
-As they do not encode any relation between nodes, these signals can be considered equivalent across all graphs, or rather edge structures, instantiated over the same set of nodes.
+However, since we mostly focus here on RNA folding applications, we assume there is node correspondence between graphs, and thus we can produce a set of diracs $d_i = \{0, \ldots, 1, \ldots, 0\}$ that provide one-hot encoding of each node $v_i$ in the graph (i.e., $d_i[j] = 1$ iff $i=j$; zero otherwise).

 Next, we map an input graph to a Euclidean feature space given by the scattering features of these dirac signals over the graph.
 For each dirac signal $d_i$, we take the zeroth, first and second order scattering and concatenate them across orders.
 Then, we concatenate the scattering coefficients of all the dirac signals over the graph to obtain its entire scattering feature vector.
 Formally, let $\Pi$ denote the concatenation operator, then this feature vector is given by $S(G) = \Pi_{i=1}^n \Pi_{m=0}^2 S^{(G)}_m d_i$ is constructed using graph wavelets from a lazy random walk over the graph $G$, where the superscript indicates the scattering operation.